-Employees/students who believe that they have been the subjects of bullying or harassment should report the alleged conduct immediately to the campus Chief Academic Officer/Vice President for Academics.
+Students who believe that they have been the subjects of bullying or harassment should report the alleged conduct immediately to the campus Chief Academic Officer/Vice President for Academics.
 An investigation of all complaints will be undertaken immediately.
 The investigation and its results will remain confidential, to the extent possible.

-Any employee/student found by the College to have bullied or harassed another employee/student may be subject to appropriate disciplinary sanctions ranging from a warning in his or her file, up to and including termination/expulsion.
+Any student found by the College to have bullied or harassed an employee/student may be subject to appropriate disciplinary sanctions ranging from a warning in his or her file, up to and including termination/expulsion.

-Retaliating or discriminating against an employee/student for complaining about bullying, harassment, or participating in an investigation is prohibited.
+Retaliating or discriminating against a student for complaining about bullying, harassment, or participating in an investigation is prohibited.